facelessuser/coloraide/docs/src/markdown/color.md

 `PRECISION`            | `#!py 5`            | The default precision for string outputs.
 `CHROMATIC_ADAPTATION` | `#!py "bradford"`   | Chromatic adaptation method used when converting between two color spaces with different white points.
 See [Chromatic Adaptation](./cat.md) for more information.
 `HARMONY`              | `#!py "oklch"`      | Default color space to use for calculating color harmonies.
 This should be a cylindrical color space.
+`CONTRAST`             | `#!py "wcag21"`     | Default contrast algorithm.

 ### Plugins

-Currently, color spaces, delta E methods, chromatic adaptation, filters, and gamut mapping methods are exposed as plugins.
+Currently, color spaces, delta E methods, chromatic adaptation, filters, contrast, and gamut mapping methods are exposed as plugins.
 As previously mentioned, `Color` does not register all plugins, and `ColorAll` is often more than a user needs by default.
 Registering exactly what you need is normally the recommend way.

 While we won't go into a lot of details about creating plugins here, we will go over how to register new plugins and deregister existing plugins.
 To learn more about creating plugins, checkout the [plugin documentation](./plugins/index.md).